-Israel approves 2,000 new settlement homes, says NGO
+Israel approves 2,000 new settlement homes in the West Bank, says NGO

 Israel on Wednesday approved the construction of 1,958 new settler homes in the occupied West Bank, said a settlement watchdog, constructions considered illegal under international law.